Towson

 1. Decide if you’re starting with a new drum head or tuning your old one

 As you practice, you may notice the tone of the drums changing.
-The more you play, the more your drums will need to be tuned.
+The more you play, the more your knowledge of how to tune a drum set will come in handy.
 After extensive use, the drum heads will need to be replaced.
-The old heads won’t hold tune as well, and eventually they’ll wear out and break.
+The old heads won’t hold tune as well, and eventually, they’ll wear out and break.

 There are many types of heads, so what type of head should you use?
 Each type of head produces a different tone, and some are more durable than others.
 Drum heads are generally made of different types of plastic: